 As you can see, this time all threads are trying to run the login request under the same user.
 The reason is simple.
 As each thread reads the file separately from the beginning until the end, all 5 threads of our thread group performed a login request with the values of the first line.

-As we have 5 threads and 2 loops, we should have 10 requests in total.
+Since you have 5 threads and 2 loops, there should be 10 requests in total.
 The first 5 requests should perform a login action under the first user (the first line of the CSV file), while the next 5 requests should execute a login action under the second user (the second line of the CSV file).

 Let’s run the script and confirm that.
 But before, it might be useful to add a ‘Constant Timer’ in the current thread group.
-As we want to show that both loops use different lines from the csv file, we need to avoid a situation where the first thread executes the first loop and starts the second while the second thread just started the first loop execution.
-In such a case, our requests in ‘View Results Tree’ listener would be mixed.
+Since you want to show that both loops use different lines from the csv file, you need to avoid a situation where the first thread executes the first loop and starts the second while the second thread just started the first loop execution.
+In such a case, the requests in the ‘View Results Tree’ listener would be mixed.
 Let’s add a 2 seconds timeout for that (Right click on ‘Test Group’ -> Add -> Timer -> Constant Timer).